MariMendM/devops-sandbox/Project006/README.md

 In AWSCloudFormation console, create stack using cloudformation.yml file.
 Parameters:
 * General Configuration
   * Environment Name: the name to be used for tagging resources created by stack
+  * ExtendedLogOption: choose 'true' to have SSM State Manager full command output to S3, or 'false' to keep the standard output truncated at 2500 chars in console only
 * Network Configuration
   * VPC IP range: CIDR block for VPC created by stack (cannot be already in use)
   * Public SubnetX VPC IP range: CIDR block for public subnet 1 and 2; they must be in accordance to VPC's CIDR block; they cannot conflict with CIDR block from each other